Lower Wensleydale Caravan and Motorhome Club Site

 Leyburn is situated close by and is a thriving market town with a large variety of stalls to browse each Friday.
 It also boasts regular antique sales and is home to The Little Chocolate Shop where you can tour the factory.
 Travel a little further afield and you will reach Richmond, the heart of North Yorkshire and a bustling market town.
 Situated within the Yorkshire Dales National Park is the White Scar Cave, where you can marvel at the natural beauty of the caves whilst enjoying the longest cave tour in Britain.
 This is also wonderful walking and dog walking country.

-A single toilet block provides facilities for visitors who are disabled.
+A single toilet block provides accessible facilities.
 Laundry.
 Showers.
 Wash basins.
 Dish washing.
 Motorhome service point.
 Chemical toilet point.
 Gas sales.
 No children’s play area.
 Wi-Fi hot spot, charged.
 BBQs allowed gas, electric & charcoal.
 Defibrillator.
 TV reception fair.
 Information room.
 Pets allowed.
 Dog walk.
 Twin axle caravans accepted.
 No Late night arrivals area.
 Bus stop 400 metres.
 Co-Op 1.5 miles.
 Tents allowed.
 Earliest time of arrival 12 noon.
 Maximum outfit length 8.5 metres.
 Caravan storage.

 The Campsite Says...“ ”